maharship07/Tower-Defense-Game/M5 Test Writeup.md

     testRemoveEnemies():
         This test checks the functionality of removeDeadEnemies() which basically removes the enemies once its health reaches 0.
 It does that by creating a list of dummy enemies and killing some of them and checking if removeDeadEnemies() removes it from the screen.

+Maharshi Patel:
+    enemyAttackMonumentTest():
+        This test checks setting difficulty level, and enemy attacking the monument to check if the health depletes.
+In addition, it checks the money stays the same since no towers are placed.

+    gettingMoneyTest():
+        This test will repeatedly hit the enemy with damage and then if it has no health remaining, the player will be able to get money to continue playing the game.